hashgraph/hedera-forking/INTERNALS.md

         +burnToken(...)
     }

-    note for HtsSystemContractJson "HTS emulation that fills its state from a JSON data source" HtsSystemContract <|-- HtsSystemContractJson : inherits
+    note for HtsSystemContractJson "HTS emulation that fills its\nstate from a JSON data source" HtsSystemContract <|-- HtsSystemContractJson : inherits
     class HtsSystemContractJson{
         +setMirrorNodeProvider(...)
     }

-    note for MirrorNode "Represents a Mirror Node data provider, useful to abstract the data source" class MirrorNode{
+    note for MirrorNode "Represents a Mirror Node data provider,\nuseful to abstract the data source" class MirrorNode{
         <<abstract>>
         +fetch...()*